thomas-d/documentation/content/applications/websites/website/reporting/analytics.rst

 app, directly through the code injector.

 .. warning::
+   - GTM integration is possible in Odoo standard, although some data layers might not be installed (e.g. advanced eCommerce tracking data layers).
-   Google Tag Manager may not be compliant with local data protection regulations.
+   - Google Tag Manager may not be compliant with local data protection regulations.

 To use GTM, proceed as follows: